MONEI/Shopify-api-node/README.md

   specifies a limit of 2 requests per second with a burst of 35 requests.
 When set to `true` requests are limited as specified in the above example.
 Defaults to `false`.
+- `parseJson` - Optional - The function used to parse JSON.
+The function is passed a single argument.
+This option allows the use of a custom JSON parser that might be needed to properly handle long integer IDs.
+Defaults to `JSON.parse()`.
 - `presentmentPrices` - Optional - Whether to include the header to pull presentment prices for products.
 Defaults to `false`.
+- `stringifyJson` - Optional - The function used to serialize to JSON.
+The function is passed a single argument.
+This option allows the use of a custom JSON serializer that might be needed to properly handle long integer IDs.
+  Defaults to `JSON.stringify()`.
 - `timeout` - Optional - The number of milliseconds before the request times out.
 If the request takes longer than `timeout`, it will be aborted.
 Defaults to `60000`, or 1 minute.